 Following a local round the climb up Alto de Puig Llorença appears again.
-This time the climb is longer as the route takes in a dead end to the weather station at the top, amounting to 4.1 kilometres with an average gradient of 8.8%.
-The steepest section is 19%, while the last kilometre is averaging 10%.
+This time the ascent is longer as the route takes in a dead end to the weather station at the top, amounting to 4 kilometres with an average gradient of 9.1%.

 Two years ago the Cumbre del Sol was an unprecedented ascent in the Vuelta.
 When a bunch of escapees was reeled in on the lower flanks of the closing climb both Quintana and Valverde went on the attack, but to no avail.
 Then Dumoulin was off for a strong solo effort, yet the Dutchman was caught by Chris Froome and Purito Rodríguez with 200 metres left.
 At the eleventh hour he came back from the dead to grab both stage win and leader’s jersey.